OfficeDev/Office-Add-in-samples/Samples/Office.TypeScriptAddin/ReadMe.md

 ![](http://simonjaeger.com/wp-content/uploads/2015/12/tsprops.png)

 When your code grows larger, investing in using something like TypeScript really proves to be valuable.
 At some point you will surely refactor code, hunt bugs and debug – and with TypeScript your life gets a bit easier!
 You can use Visual Studio to debug your TypeScript code and not have to deal with the plain JavaScript itself (this is what the *.js.map files are good for, mapping between the TypeScript and JavaScript).

+## Source Code Files ##

+The key source code files in this project are the following:

+- `Office.TypeScriptAddinWeb\AddIn\App.ts` - contains the common add-in functionality.
+- `Office.TypeScriptAddinWeb\AddIn\Home\Home.ts` - contains the logic for the home page of the add-in.

 ## Sub level 1.1 ##
 Description: